 The France - South Africa Scholarship Programme is directed to South African students who intend to study in universities or higher education institutions in France for their Master’s degree or PhD.

-The programme is also open to Lesothan students.
+The programme is also open to students from Lesotho and Malawi.

-The call for applications is now closed.
-It will open again in April 2021 for students who intend to start their studies in France in September 2022.
-The list of the laureates and the waiting list for applicants who applied to start their studies un France in September 2021, will be announced in March 2021.
-Due to the differences between the Southern and Northern hemisphere calendars, laureates will follow a specific track in South Africa from March to July 2021.
-This track will include online French courses organized by the network of the Alliances Françaises.
+The call for applications is launched every year in April/May.
+The upcoming call for application will open on 12 April 2022 for students who intend to start their studies in France in September 2023.
+The list of the laureates and the waiting list are announced in November/December each year.
+Due to the differences between the Southern and Northern hemisphere calendars, laureates will follow a specific track in South Africa from January to July.
+This track will include online French courses organised by the network of the Alliances Françaises.
 It may also include an internship in French Companies based in South Africa, depending on the opportunities and the profile of each laureate.

 This call for applications is open to all fields of study.
 Science, engineering and technology fields and niche courses not available in South Africa may be prioritised.